-- 1. that the revenue and taxes pledged by the City will be sufficient to meet all the Obligations assumed by the City, in accordance with Texas Water Code § 15.607; - 2. that the application and assistance applied for meet the requirements of the Federal Water Pollution Control Act, 33 U.S.C. §§ 1251 et seq., as well as state law, in accordance with Texas Water Code § 15.607; - 3. that the City has adopted a proposed program of water conservation for the more efficient use of water that will meet reasonably anticipated local needs and conditions and that incorporates practices, techniques or technology prescribed by the Texas Water Code and TWDB's rules; and - 4. that the City has considered cost-effective, innovative, and nonconventional methods of treatment, in accordance with Texas Water Code § 15.007.
+- 1. that the revenue and/or taxes pledged by the City will be sufficient to meet all the Obligations assumed by the City, in accordance with Texas Water Code § 15.607; - 2. that the application and assistance applied for meet the requirements of the Federal Water Pollution Control Act, 33 U.S.C. §§ 1251 et seq., as well as state law, in accordance with Texas Water Code § 15.607; - 3. that the City has adopted and implemented a water conservation program for the more efficient use of water that will meet reasonably anticipated local needs and conditions and that incorporates practices, techniques or technology prescribed by the Texas Water Code and TWDB's rules;

+4. that the City has considered cost-effective, innovative, and nonconventional methods of treatment, in accordance with Texas Water Code § 15.007;